MigVega/MigVega/README.md

 - 👋 Hi, I’m Miguel.
-- 👀 I’m interested in SLAM, Localization and Mapping with 3D Models, LiDAR and Visual-inertial Odometry.
+- 👀 I’m interested in SLAM, Localization and Mapping with or without reference maps (such as 3D BIM Models, point clouds or floor plans), LiDAR and Visual-inertial Odometry.
 - 🌱 I’m currently learning about sensor fusion and pose estimation.
 - 💞️ I want to collaborate on accurate long-term localization and mapping.
 - 📫 How to reach me: send me an email miguel.vega@tum.de